Electronic Computer

 Flowers created Colossus, the world's first programmable electronic digital computer in 1943.

 Thomas (Tommy) Harold Flowers, MBE (22 December 1905 – 28 October 1998) was a British engineer.
-During World War II Max Newman, Alan Turing, and other great minds at Bletchley Park codebreaking establishment, were already busy decoding messages produced the Enigma device.
+During World War II Gordon Welchman, Max Newman, Alan Turing, and other great minds at Bletchley Park codebreaking establishment, were already busy decoding messages produced the Enigma device.
 Help was needed to solve the far more complicated encrypted German coded messages made by Lorenz cipher devices.

 Bletchley called the devices TUNNY, a machine with 1.6 million billion combinations!
 Bill Tutte was given the task of cracking the complex code.
 Tutte worked for several months until he cracked the code without even seeing a Lorenz!
 But the algorithm he had devised meant manual decoding would take months, they had to find a way to speed up the process.
 Flowers designed Colossus, the first true functioning electronic computer.